 The American Rescue Plan Act of 2021 (ARPA) authorizes economic adjustment assistance to address and offset necessary expenses for responding to economic injuries caused by Coronavirus (COVID-19).
-Economic injury causes bi-directional harm, meaning financial injury to an individual affects their ability to pay fees and taxes that fund services, and diminished governmental services affects the individual’s safety and well-being.
+Economic injury causes bi-directional harm, meaning a financial injury to an individual affects their ability to pay fees and taxes that fund services and diminished governmental services affect the individual’s safety and well-being.

 Tidal Basin’s Approach

 Tidal Basin has assembled a team of highly competent specialists who lead the field in disaster and emergency preparedness, response, recovery, and mitigation.
 This experience easily translates into the ability to work with the varied federal awarding agencies responsible for implementing the ARPA funding.
 COVID-19 has created unique challenges globally.
 Equally clear is the need for state and local units of government to take targeted, effective, and sustained action to recover from those challenges and mitigate similar injuries in the future.

 Reductions in hazard risks to people and property are the cornerstone of many federal assistance programs.
 Tidal Basin has expertise in the development, implementation, and management of complex hazard mitigation measures designed to bring about the minimization of loss of life and damages to public and private property.
 In most cases, hazard mitigation grants are awarded using a cost-share formula, with the majority share being federal and the remaining portion the responsibility of non-federal contributors.